Health and disability services: Your rights and how to enforce them

 - it’s necessary to avoid a serious and imminent danger to you or someone else, and if it isn’t desirable or practicable to get your consent.
 In this case, health professionals can only give the information to people who can do something about the threat.

-Do I have the right to access my medical files?
+Do I have the right to access or correct my medical files?

 Yes.
 You have the right to see your personal medical records at any time and to get a copy of these records.
 You can only be refused access to your records in limited situations.
 For example: